T2INFT/T2INFT/README.md

 ## General Information
 - This study aims to work out a practical web application that meets potential NFT buyers' requirements in making their customized NFTs, which uses the Generative model to convert text description to semantically consistent NFT style images.
-Then the images would be converted into NFT products on Binance.
+Then the images would be converted into NFT products on Ethereum.

 ## Architecture